I need human help to enter verification code (office hours only)

 In Kitah Gimmel, students study the Hebrew calendar over the course of the year, experiencing and examining significant moments in the Jewish year.
 Students explore each Jewish holiday and its mitzvot, traditions, and customs through art, song, and other creative projects.
 Students also gain a familiarity with core brachot, key Hebrew vocabulary, and Jewish texts associated with each holiday, beginning their introduction to rabbinic literature.

-Our Kitah Vav students explore the TaNaKh, diving deeper into the text than in previous years with the goal of highlighting the complexity and continued relevance of the narratives and themes found within.
-Students will approach the TaNaKh with a critical eye, analyzing and dissecting the text, and will feel empowered to ask questions of the TaNaKh, its themes, and its lessons through full class debates and creative group projects that will expose them to essential rabbinic questions, challenges, and commentaries.
+Learners will explore the TaNaKh, diving deeper into the text than in previous years with the goal of highlighting the complexity and continued relevance of the narratives and themes found within.
+Learners will approach the TaNaKh with a critical eye, analyzing and dissecting the text, and will feel empowered to ask questions of the TaNaKh, its themes, and its lessons through full class debates and creative group projects that will expose them to essential rabbinic questions, challenges, and commentaries.
+Through deep understanding, debate, and regular chavruta (partner) study of the text and its commentaries, learners will be able to construct a more thorough understanding of the TaNaKh and their relationship to it in preparation for their B'nei Mitzvah.

 Hebrew Language